daraghbyrne/diotlabs-v1/1-a-simple-internet-appliance/leds.md

 When electricity is passed through the component, it releases this energy as light in a process called electroluminescence.

 While LED’s have two leads or wires like a resistor and other components, they do have a distinction: they are directional.
-Components that work only in 'one direction' are called **Diodes.**
+Components that work only in 'one direction' are called **polarized components.**

 You’ll notice that one of the legs is shorter than the other and this is important.
 The longer leg is called the **anode** (positive).
-The shorter leg is called the cathode (negative).
+The shorter leg is called the **cathode** (negative).
 The anode needs to connect to the power source (positive) while the cathode should be connected to ground (negative).
 Because of this we need to know which leg is which.

 {% include figure.html src="../images/image00.jpg" caption="Know which end of an LED is which" class="" %}